laa-1-yay/Vehicle-detection-and-tracking/README.md

 I used find_cars function in the 23rd cell, which first extracted all the hog features from an image and then subsampled the image to divide it into different overlaying windows for which the trained classifer LinearSVC was used to predict whether the car existed in a window and if vehicle is detected.

-An image is then given as output with a boxes drawn over the vehicle.
-Scale parameter was used to select the size of sliding window and cell per step defined the overlap between windows.
+An image is then given as output with boxes drawn over the vehicle.
+Scale parameter is used to select the size of sliding window and cell per step defined the overlap between windows.

 Cell per step of 2 was used which is equivalent to window overalap of 75%.
 This is faster than method which first finds windows to search using siding window and then computes hog features from each search window.